Do you toss and turn at night, missing out on your beauty sleep?

 During our deepest levels of sleep (stages 3 and 4), our bodies release growth hormone (GH).
-One of the many things that GH does is helps repair our body’s tissue from all the insults and injuries that might have occurred during the day before.
-Deep sleep is also a time for our organ systems such as our digestive system to take a break and when our immune system and skin repairs.
+One of the many things that GH does is help repair our body’s tissue from all the damage it experienced during the day.
+Deep sleep is also the time when our organ systems, such as our digestive system, get to rest, and when our immune system and skin repairs.

 What is beauty sleep?

 Sleep gives your body time to restore itself in a variety of ways, particularly when it releases growth hormone during the deep sleep cycles.
 But, your body also experiences lower levels of cortisol, the stress hormone, and higher levels of the sleep hormone, melatonin.
 All three of these hormonal changes assist with graceful aging.

 In addition, you continue to perspire while you sleep, which allows the moisture to re-enter your skin, hydrating it.
 Because of this, skincare products applied before sleep are particularly beneficial for their rehydrating and anti-aging effects.